pgmsolutions/module-leaflet/modules/leaflet/README.md

 Leaflet.createMap(mapId, step, widgetId, layer = layerURL, height = 512, options = list(), layerOptions = list())
 ```

+Create a new map widget.
+This function must be called before entering the GUI containing the map.

 - mapId is a unique name you give to the map
 - step is the step where the map will be, created with `rpgm.step()`
 - widgetId is the id of the label widget that will contain the map